yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 # My First End-to-End Project

 This is a template for building an end-to-end machine learning project with MLOps practices.
 It includes logging, configuration, and a modular structure for scalability.
+- Since the developer are working in different projects, each project would require its own dependencies (like libraries, packages,frameworks etc..).
+If I compile all together in one environment the storage efficiency becomes low and each project dependencies might contradict with each other.
+So, we need distinct environment for each project.

+## How to create environment using uv
+- Ensure that you initalized your gitHub repo.
+- ```uv init``` : This initalizes the uv package manager
+- ```uv venv``` : for creating virtual environment.
+- Ensure to activate your environment.
+- ```uv add <your package name>```: for adding dependencies
+- ```uv rm <your package name>``` : for removing package
+- ```uv sync``` : for syncing the dependencies

 ## Prerequisites
 - Python 3.11